VAT Registration in UAE – How Shuraa Tax Can Help

 VAT Returns:

 The Executive Regulations offer instructions on how to file a VAT return.
-Companies must submit VAT returns regularly, and the regulations specify the information that must be included in the forms and the frequency and dates for filing.
+Companies must submit VAT returns regularly, therefore, the regulations specify the information that must be included in the forms and the frequency and dates for filing.

 Record Keeping: